zeromq/pyzmq/README.md

 We build eggs and wheels for OS X and Windows, so you can get a binary on those platforms with either:

+    pip install pyzmq

+or

     easy_install pyzmq

-or

-    pip install --use-wheel pyzmq

-But compiling from source with `pip install pyzmq` should work in most environments.
+but compiling from source with `pip install pyzmq` should work in most environments.

+When compiling pyzmq (e.g. installing with pip on Linux), it is generally recommended that zeromq be installed separately, via homebrew, apt, yum, etc.
+If this is not available, pyzmq will *try* to build libzmq as a Python Extension, though this is not guaranteed to work.

 To build pyzmq from the git repo (including release tags) requires Cython.

+## Old versions

+For libzmq 2.0.x, use pyzmq release 2.0.10.1.

+pyzmq-2.1.11 was the last version of pyzmq to support Python 2.5, and pyzmq ≥ 2.2.0 requires Python ≥ 2.6.
+pyzmq-13.0.0 introduces PyPy support via CFFI, which only supports libzmq-3.2.2 and newer.

+PyZMQ releases ≤ 2.2.0 matched libzmq versioning, but this is no longer the case, starting with PyZMQ 13.0.0 (it was the thirteenth release, so why not?).
+PyZMQ ≥ 13.0 follows semantic versioning conventions accounting only for PyZMQ itself.